Meet Ed Barks

 Ed earned his expertise in the Washington, D.C., communications arena, where he has directed efforts dealing with such critical areas as media training, media relations, public speaking, and Congressional testimony.

 In addition, he logged over a decade as a radio broadcaster, news director, talk show host, and reporter.
 That knowledge allows Ed to share the inside scoop on how reporters work, what they need, and when they need it.

-Also of note, he frequently collaborates with public relations agencies and government relations firms, helping their clients effectively communicate their messages before the media and Congress.
+Also of note, he collaborates with public affairs agencies, helping their clients effectively communicate their messages before the media and Congress.

 Ed also created the C-suite Blueprint blog community, delivering bottom line results and enhanced reputations for communications and government relations executives who counsel their C-suite leaders.